ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       A prognostic model that can be used for short- and medium-range research and operational forecasts.
 It can be an atmosphere-only model or an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
 The SRW App uses the fully-coupled `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`__.

+   Workflow
+      The sequence of steps required to run an experiment from start to finish.